 Pichugin testified that while walking in the vicinity of а Moscow crematorium on 14 November 1968, he happened to look in and heard Grigorenko making an anti-Soviet speech at the funeral of Alexei Ye.
 KOSTYORIN.

-The request of the defence that at least one more of the experts who had signed the original diagnosis should be summoned, was rejected (and so the findings of the Tashkent diagnostic team were not even formally invalidated).
+The request of the defence that at least one more of the experts who had signed the original diagnosis should be summoned, was rejected.
+So the findings of the Tashkent diagnostic team (commission) were not even formally invalidated.

-On 27 February the court reached its conclusion (a sentence is passed only on those of sound mind) in the case of P.G.
-Grigorenko.
-It declared that he was guilty of crimes under Article 70, pt.
-1, and Article 190-1 (RSFSR Criminal Code) and Article 191-1 (Uzbek SSR Code), committed while of unsound mind; it decreed that P.G.
+It declared him guilty of crimes committed while of unsound mind, under Articles 70, pt.
+1 and 190-1 (RSFSR Criminal Code) and Article 191-1 (Uzbek SSR Code).
+The court decreed that P.G.
 Grigorenko be exempted from criminal punishment and placed in a psychiatric hospital of a special type in Kazan until his recovery.

 “People!